WSU-GC/Custom-Course-Module/README.md

 The custom course module was built to address and solve several problems.

 - Separate SIS changes from course content changes.
-  - The overall concern was that it was possible for a department to delist a course thus deleting the course in Bb and therefore any content the instructor may created.
+  - The overall concern was in regards to the ability for a department to make course changes which would feed into Learn through the SIS integration and affect any content created by the instructor.
+Example, delisting a course in SIS would delete the course and any corresponding content in Learn.
   - Solution:
-    - Students enroll into child sections and content is created in parent (master) spaces.
+    - Students enroll into child sections and content is created in a parent (master) space.
     - Child sections are not accessible by staff or students and content cannot be created in these spaces.
-    - These child sections are referred to as "roster" spaces.
+    - The child sections are referred to as "roster" spaces while the parent spaces are referred to as "content" spaces.
-    - Changes made to courses by departments in SIS affect roster spaces but the parent space and the content within are unaffected.
+    - Course changes in SIS affect roster spaces but the content spaces and the content within are unaffected.
 - Provide a central mechanism to faculty for managing courses.
   - Enable and Disable parent course spaces
   - Provide the ability to merge/separate rosters to parent spaces without providing instructors system level accounts